 Despite all his greatness, Latham was Mr. Unpretentious — personified.
 At the height of his career, which had already spanned five decades of conservation and writing, he lost his life photographing chamois in the Swiss Alps.

 Many older OWAA members remember this legend, although newer members may know little of this huge man.
-Latham was president of OWAA in 1963-1964, and in 1961 he received OWAA’s most time-honored award, the Jade of Chiefs.
+Latham was president of OWAA in 1963-1964, and in 1961 he received OWAA’s most time-honored award, the Circle of Chiefs.
 Members preceding him in receiving this award were Arthur Carhart (the first recipient), Sports Afield’s Henry P. Davis and the unforgettable Nash Buckingham.
 I accompanied Roger’s wife, Jo Latham, to Albuquerque, NM, for OWAA’s June 1979 annual conference.
 Jo accepted Roger’s Excellence in Craft Award, a very emotional presentation considering Roger had died one month before conference.

 Although Latham was very active in OWAA, he was even more active in other organizations, such as the Boy Scouts of America, YMCA, Western Pennsylvania Conservancy, Pennsyl-vania Forestry, wildlife organizations and many others.
 His conservation efforts far outdistanced his outdoor expertise.
 What a background he made for himself.

 A few years out of high school Latham was accepted into the first class of the Pennsylvania Game Commission’s Ross Leffler School of Conservation.
 He graduated from that class in 1937.
 Practically everyone in that class went on to conservation laurels of some significance.
 The Game Commission was quick to recognize Latham’s skills, and in 1938 they placed him in charge of the Loyalsock Wildlife Experiment Station near Williamsport, PA.
 This is where the restoration of the Pennsylvania wild turkey began.